eclipse-hono/hono/site/documentation/content/concepts/device-provisioning/index.md

 The following query of the Device Registration API returns the previously generated registration data.

 The provisioning is, of course, a one-time action, on subsequent connections the APIs simply return the stored records.

+#### Gateway based Auto-Provisioning

+Enabling gateway based auto-provisioning requires configuration of the gateway device:

+##### Step 1: Configure the Gateway Device

+The gateway device must have the corresponding authority (`auto-provisioning-enabled`) set.
+Refer to the [Management API]({{< ref "/api/management" >}}) for creating or updating a corresponding device.

+##### Step 2: Connect an unregistered Device via Gateway to Hono

+{{< figure src="auto-provisioning-gateway.svg" alt="A unregistered device connects to a gateway which uses the Device Registration API to provision it" title="Automatic Provisioning of a Device via gateway" >}}

+The yet unregistered edge device sends telemetry data via a gateway (1) to a protocol adapter which then checks if the edge device is already registered by calling the *assert* operation of Device Registration API (2).
+If the device registration service finds that the device isn't registered yet and the gateway has the `auto-provisioning-enabled` authority set, it creates the edge device (3).

+Subsequently, after it made sure that it hasn't already done so, it sends an [Empty Notification]({{< ref "/api/event##empty-notification" >}}) with the  `hono_registration_status` application property being set to `NEW` to the AMQP network (4).
+Once the event has been accepted by the peer (5), the registration service marks the event as delivered (6).
+The persistent flag guarantees that the Empty Notification is sent AT_LEAST_ONCE.
+(*NB*: applications may receive duplicates of the empty notification!).

+Finally, the device registration service returns the registration information to the protocol adapter (7) which then forwards the telemetry data to the AMQP network (8).